ZODIAC CIPHERS

 Picture

-Although we cannot say for certain who mailed the S.L.A letter, it was the second letter in a matter of five days after a three year 'hibernation' by the Zodiac Killer.
-If the S.L.A letter was mailed by the Zodiac Killer, it shows astonishing timing having been postmarked one day before the kidnapping of Patty Hearst, undoubtedly the Symbionese Liberation Army's most daring escapade thus far.
+Although we cannot say for certain who mailed the SLA letter, it was the second letter in a matter of five days after a perceived three year 'hibernation' by the Zodiac Killer.
+If the SLA letter was mailed by the Zodiac Killer, it shows astonishing timing having been postmarked one day before the kidnapping of Patty Hearst, undoubtedly the Symbionese Liberation Army's most daring escapade thus far.
 But why was both this letter and the 'Badlands' postcard delayed in transit by a total of 38 days?
 Had somebody at the San Francisco Chronicle not realized the significance of these two mailings because of their lack of identifying features?

 THE SYMBIONESE LIBERATION ARMY AND THE ZODIAC KILLER